tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 **Target:** You

 **Effect:** Until the end of the battle, each ranged and close-quarters attack against you that is a natural odd miss is reflected against the attacker.
-The attacker rerolls the attack, using it againstusing against their own defense.
+The attacker rerolls the attack, using it against using against their own defense.

 ---